 Keri, a certified athletic trainer and strength/conditioning specialist, is beginning her ninth season with the Grizzlies in that capacity.
 As the university’s coordinator of aquatics and wellness, Keri also oversees operation of the pool and fitness center at the West Plains Civic Center.
 A former member of the Grizzly volleyball team and NJCAA Academic All-American (1996), Keri graduated from Missouri State University-West Plains in May 1997 with an Associate of Arts in General Studies degree.
 She received a Bachelor of Science in Sports Medicine/Athletic Training in December 2000 and a Bachelor of Science in Education in May 2001, at Missouri State University.
 She received a Master of Arts in Education in May 2003 from Western Carolina University in Cullowhee, North Carolina.

-Dean of Students/Director of Ahtletics Dr. Herb Lunday
+Dean of Students/Director of Athletics Dr. Angela Totty

-Dr. Lunday, dean of student services, begins his 19th year as director of athletics at Missouri State University-West Plains.
-Under his leadership, the Grizzly volleyball and basketball programs continue to receive excellent institutional and community support.
-Both teams have responded with highly successful records on the court, as well as impressive academic achievement and considerable involvement in a variety of community service activities off the court.
-Dr. Lunday also provides hands-on guidance in athletics fund-raising and promotions.
-In his position as dean of student services, he is a strong proponent of planning, professional efficiency, the use of technology, and especially, providing quality service to all students.
-Dr. Lunday earned his doctorate and master’s degrees from the University of Arkansas-Fayetteville and his bachelor’s degree from Arkansas Tech University.
-He and his wife, Mary Beth, have one son, Aaron, and wife Kim.
+Dr. Totty dean of student services, began her work at Missouri State University-West Plains in November 2014.
+Dr. Totty's commitment to excellence, both on and off the court, drive the everyday decisions for her work with students and student-athletes.
+The Grizzly volleyball and basketball programs were built up through many years of institutional and community support to become premiere programs in our Region.
+Both teams have highly successful records on the court, as well as impressive academic achievement and considerable involvement in a variety of community service activities off the court.
+In her position as dean of student services, she is a strong advocate for students, a proponent of planning, professional efficiency, the use of technology, and especially, providing quality service to all students.
+Dr. Totty earned her doctorate and specialist degrees from Arkansas State University in Jonesboro, AR and her master and bachelor’s degree from Southern Arkansas University in Magnolia, AR.
+She and her husband, Steve, have three sons; Reece, Caleb and Morgan.

 Administrative Assistant Chris Turner